UPSC Notes

 Background

-Its geopolitical significance impacts global energy security, international trade, and regional stability, making it a frequent topic in international relations and economic geography.
+Understanding critical global chokepoints, their geographical significance, impact on energy security, international trade, and their role in regional and global geopolitics.
+It is a recurring topic in international relations and geography.

 Facts & tables